 These lenses are described assuming that you want sharp stars, without any star trails.
 That means that wide-angle lenses (which let you use longer shutter speeds without visible star movement) have priority.
 The ISO score for each lens takes into account both its maximum aperture and the longest shutter speed you can use without getting significant star trails.

 Note: Before reading this article, in order to understand the “ISO score” and “full-frame equivalent ISO score” rankings, you’ll want to read my earlier article, which provides an explanation of what makes a good night photography lens.
-That article explains exactly how I find the ISO and depth of field values listed in the sections below, and it’s also useful if you aren’t familiar with topics like coma or crop-sensor ISO performance.
+That article explains exactly how I find the ISO values listed in the sections below, and it’s also useful if you aren’t familiar with topics like coma or crop-sensor ISO performance.
+I found the depth of field values by looking at the Photo Pills calculator for each of these lenses, using a circle of confusion value of 0.03 mm.

 Nikon’s FX cameras – and the full-frame cameras of other brands – are arguably the best tools on the market for nighttime landscape photography.
 Their sensors perform very well at high ISO values, and, more importantly, they offer a huge lineup of lenses that work well at night.